ipfs/js-ipfs/examples/access-go-ipfs-files/file-exchange/README.md

 IPFE was built to demonstrate interoperability between the go-ipfs and js-ipfs (browser and Node.js) instances.

+## TODO

+- Need to merge https://github.com/ipfs/browserify-zlib-next/pull/23 and use the updated module.
+Otherwise the UI will error on zlib._transform.
+- Make sure go-ipfs and the UI connect to each other (last time I checked they didn't)
+- Use new signal server address everywhere (src/App.js, ipfe-daemon.js, ipfe-add.js)
+- ipfe-add currently uses js-ipf(node.js) daemon.
+But in order to add files from go-ipfs daemon, it would need to use js-ipfd-ctl.
+A quick way would be to use ipfs-daemon (I would *highly* recommend to do so), otherwise need to add the init dance for js-ipfsd-ctl much like `src/ipfs.js`.

 ## Requirements

 - Node.js >= v4.x